Archaeology in Missouri

 Top-left: Table Rock Stemmed, Top-Middle: Sedalia, Bottom-left: Nebo Hill, Bottom-middle: Basal Smith Notched, Right: Etley

 The Late Archaic is the first time pottery vessels were manufactured; pottery would not become commonplace for another 1,000 years.
-This time period marks the first documented use of domesticated plants: squash (Cucurbita pepo) and bottle gourd (Lagenaria siceraria).
+This period marks the first documented use of domesticated plants: squash (Cucurbita pepo) and bottle gourd (Lagenaria siceraria).

 Social changes occurred during the Late Archaic period, as reflected by the first large village sites and elaborate burial rituals.
 The Hatten mound, constructed in northeast Missouri during the Late Archaic, is the oldest documented burial mound in the state.
 Different burial patterns and variations in stone tools reflect three or four distinct Missouri tribes.
+Read an article about a Late Archaic site.

 Early Woodland Period (3,000–2,500 B.P.)